Codex xcix

 Mille Bornes, Parker Brothers, US, 1962

-In general, these periodic redesigns; presumably an attempt to “freshen” the game, are worse then their predecessors.
-Each iteration became progressively more derivative and generic and by the 1980s the cards displayed none of the originality or (and I’ll just go ahead and say it) charm, of Callennacs’ original design.
-For example here are the 1982 cards, which were produced for almost two decades:
+The foreign licensees, on the other hand, had absolutely no problem redesigning the cards.
+In general each graphic iteration became progressively more derivative and generic and by the 1980s the cards displayed none of the originality or (and I’ll just go ahead and say it) charm of Callennec’s original design.
+For example here are the 1982 cards which were produced by Parker Brothers for more than two decades:5

 Mile Bornes, 1982, click for larger image

-1982 cards, click for more
+1982 US cards, click for more

 Mille Bornes, Parker Brothers, US, 1982